Emergency Nurse Practitioner Post-Master's Certificate

 Jacksonville University's College of Health Sciences and Keigwin School of Nursing offers 1 of 9 programs in the United States to prepare Emergency Nurse Practitioners.
 The Emergency Nurse Practitioner (ENP) sub-specialization program prepares graduates to care for patients across the lifespan in emergent and urgent care settings.

 The Emergency Nurse Practitioner (ENP) sub-specialization program prepares graduates to care for patients across the lifespan in emergent and urgent care settings.

 Students may enter the ENP program one of two ways:

-- Post-master's students taking the ENP sub-specialization in conjunction with the Family Nurse Practitioner curriculum for initial licensure (FNP/ENP).
+- Post-graduate students taking the ENP sub-specialization in conjunction with the Family Nurse Practitioner curriculum for initial licensure (FNP/ENP).

 - Post-NP certificate for already licensed Family Nurse Practitioners (ENP only).

 ENP courses are taught by Board Certified Emergency Nurse Practitioners.
 Students complete clinical rotations with physicians and nurse practitioners in regional ED settings.
 Graduates of the ENP sub-specialization program are eligible for specialty certification (ENP-C) upon graduation through the American Academy of Nurse Practitioners (AANP).

-The FNP/ENP Post-Masters Certificate Progression for those who are RN's with MSN degrees begins one time per year in the fall semester only.
+The FNP/ENP Post-Graduate Certificate Progression for those who are RN's with MSN degrees begins one time per year in the fall semester only.
 The application deadline is February 1.

-The ENP Post-Masters Certificate Progression for those who are already licensed FNP's can begin in any semester.
+The ENP Post-Graduate Certificate Progression for those who are already licensed FNP's can begin in any semester.
 Applications should be submitted by the February 1 application deadline for the fall semester start.

 Applicants who are qualified for the ENP Post-NP Certificate only, can submit an application and materials outside of the February 1 application deadline, and will be evaluated for other semester starts if there is still space available.